G3CG3/rpg-game-state-tracker/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to expand this project by adding new animals or behaviors!
+Feel free to expand this project!

 ## 💡 Ideas to Extend
 - Add new game phases like INVENTORY, BATTLE, or VICTORY